 Kitchen shears make quick work of cutting the rolls.
 Use five rolls cut into quarters for each bubble loaf.
 It may not look like enough when in the pan, but trust me, it is.
 Leaving them whole would just be too much bread.
 (Did I just say that?!)

 See how the pan isn’t all that full but once they are left to rise, they fill it out.
-Put the dough pieces in each pan in a very random order.
-It makes for more interesting looking breads.
+Put the dough pieces in each pan in very random order.
+It makes for more interesting looking loaves of bread.
 I thought the Rhodes Bake-N-Serv® dinner rolls would take longer to thaw but it was only about 30 minutes or so.

-The result will be golden brown breads.
+The result will be golden brown loaves of bread.
 I did not brush them with butter prior to baking but rather, did so when they came out of the oven.
 They are a bit crispy on the outside and soft on the inside.
 I can see making many varieties with other herbs.
 I think the possibilities are endless.

-If you like surprising family and guest with individual portions try these monkey bread biscuits.
+If you like surprising family and guests with individual portions try these monkey bread biscuits.